Yehuda-blip/ShekelTest/README.md

         ProductID
 ) Q ON P.ProductID = Q.ProductID;
 ```
-Running the benchmark (with the parameters that I pushed in the `ShekelTestPart1/Properties/launchSettings.json`) has pretty consistenly disproven my ambitious assumptions about query speed.
+Running the benchmark (with the parameters that I pushed in the `ShekelTestPart1/Properties/launchSettings.json` file) has pretty consistenly disproven my ambitious assumptions about query speed.
 ```
 results on approach 1:
     avg: 00:00:00.1167187    max: 00:00:00.1274228    min: 00:00:00.1108639